KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 ~~~~~~~~~

-**Export**
-It is possibile to export widgets and functions existing within the Knowage installation.
+It is possible to export widgets and functions existing within the Knowage installation.
-Select the items of your interest and click on *EXPORT*
+Select the items of your interest and click on *EXPORT*.

 .. figure:: media/impexp_gallery1.png